revilowaldow/BITC/Sessions/2024/04 07 - Session 20.md

 Fall of gods

 "Loathing that Lurks"

 "The Violent One"
 	References to Kathkach
 	Aepoptosis?
+	Arenas
+	Large Battle Site Bandits
 "The Silver in the Hell"
+	The last stand of the silvers
+	Army of knights, part of the founding force of Aegan Empire

 "Reincarnate"
 >Vixel uses plurals?

-The last stand of the silvers
-Army of knights, part of the founding force of Aegan Empire
+"I need t"